 In the United States, there are two different types of abortion: in-clinic abortion and the abortion pill.
-The method you choose will depend on the time-scale of your pregnancy and your personal health and emotional concerns.
+The method you choose will depend on how far along you are in your pregnancy, your health and your personal preference.
+Both methods are safe and effective.

 There are two kinds of in-clinic abortions: aspiration and D&E (dilation and evacuation).